 Unless you have dry skin or rosacea, I recommend using a gentle facial scrub like POREspective’s Daily Scrub.
 The rationale for this one-two punch of exfoliation is that using an exfoliating serum will dissolve the skin cells while a physical exfoliant like a scrub will lift off the skin cells.
 They each work by a different mechanism, but both are very beneficial for the health and clearance of acne-prone skin.

-In addition to daily exfoliation, a professional chemical peel (whether in the clinic or at home) should be performed every 2-4 weeks.
+In addition to daily exfoliation, use the professional acne peel kit at home every 2-4 weeks.

 Take Advantage of Nighttime to Turn Your Acne Around.